What is prostate cancer?

 If your PSA test or DRE shows signs of cancer, your doctor will perform a biopsy.
 A biopsy takes some tissue from your prostate, to get a better look at what’s happening.
 A biopsy is the only way to diagnose prostate cancer.

-There are a couple different types of biopsies used:
+There are a couple different types of biopsy used:

 Transrectal ultrasound (TRUS) guided biopsy